bronsonavila/gptodo/README.md

 # GPTodo

-GPTodo is an AI-powered todo list application that uses Google's Gemini AI to extract tasks from images.
-Users can upload a photo of their handwritten or typed todo list, and the application automatically converts it into digital, interactive todo items.
+GPTodo uses Google's Gemini AI to convert photos of handwritten or typed todo lists into interactive digital checklists.

 [Live Demo](https://gptodo.netlify.app)

+### The Problem

+I have a dry erase board on my refrigerator where I write down groceries to buy.
+When I go shopping, I take a photo of the board, but I can't mark items off in the photo.
+This makes it hard to track what I've already picked up.

+### The Solution

+GPTodo converts my shopping list photo into an interactive checklist.
+I take a picture of my whiteboard, upload it, and check off items as I shop.

+---

-## Technical Overview
+### Technical Overview

 - Frontend: React with TypeScript
 - Build System: Rsbuild